Best Home Equity Loan Lenders

 What is a home equity loan?

 A home equity loan is a secondary mortgage product that taps into your home's equity.
-This product is ideal for homeowners whose homes have appreciated but don't want to refinance their existing mortgage to pull cash out of their homes.
+This product is ideal for homeowners whose home values have appreciated but who don't want to refinance their existing mortgage to pull cash out of their homes.

 Home equity loan funds are disbursed in a lump sum.
 For the duration of the loan, you'll make monthly payments according to a predetermined repayment schedule.
-In most cases, a home equity loan offers a fixed interest rate so that you are not affected by rising interest rates.
+In most cases, a home equity loan has a fixed interest rate.

 How does a home equity loan work?

-A home equity loan, which is usually a secondary loan to a primary mortgage, gives homeowners access to their home's equity, which is the difference between the home's value and the mortgage balance.
-For example, if your home is worth $300,000 and you owe $220,000 on your mortgage, you have $80,000 of equity in your home.
+Home equity loans, which are second mortgages, give homeowners access to their home equity, which is the difference between the home's value and the mortgage balance.
+For example, if your home is worth $300,000 and you owe $220,000, you have $80,000 of equity in your home.

-Depending on the lender, you may be able to access some or all of the home's equity with your home equity loan.
-Each lender has a maximum loan-to-value (LTV) ratio that defines how much a borrower may receive.
-If a lender has a 90% LTV cap, the combined balance of their primary mortgage and home equity loan cannot exceed 90% of the home's value.
+Depending on the lender, you may be able to access some or all of your home equity with a home equity loan.
+Each lender has a maximum LTV ratio that defines how much a borrower may receive.
+If a lender has a 90% combined LTV cap, the combined balance of their primary mortgage and home equity loan cannot exceed 90% of the home's value.
 For a home worth $300,000, the combined maximum is $270,000.

-- Lump sum vs. line of credit: While a home equity loan provides a one-time lump sum of cash, a HELOC gives you a defined credit limit.
-A homeowner can borrow and repay their HELOC numerous times throughout the draw period (typically 10 years).
+- Lump sum versus line of credit: While a home equity loan provides a one-time lump sum of cash, a HELOC provides a defined credit limit.
+A homeowner can borrow and repay their HELOC numerous times throughout the draw period (typically five to 10 years).

 - Monthly payment amount: A home equity loan has a fixed payment amount that is a combination of principal and interest.
-HELOCs have interest-only payments during the draw period, and then the outstanding balance turns into a loan (typically for 20 years) when the draw period ends.
+HELOCs have interest-only payments during the draw period.
+Once the repayment period starts, you make principal and interest payments (often over 20 years).

 - Interest rate: Most home equity loans lock in a fixed interest rate.
-HELOCs usually have a variable interest rate tied to a benchmark rate.
-This rate may go up or down, increasing or decreasing the cost of borrowing over time.
+HELOCs usually have a variable interest rate that can go up or down over time.
+In both cases, the borrower's credit profile and chosen lender can affect the rate.

 - Interest charges: With a home equity loan, borrowers start accruing interest on the full balance immediately, whether they're using the money or not.
-With a HELOC, you only pay interest on the portion used.
+With a HELOC, you only pay interest on the money you draw from your credit limit.
 If you have a zero balance, there are no interest charges.

 Home equity loan requirements

-To get approved for a home equity loan, you must meet certain requirements, which can vary slightly from lender to lender.
+To get approved for a home equity loan, you must meet certain requirements.

-- Loan-to-value ratio: The combined balance of your primary mortgage and your home equity loan cannot exceed a certain percentage of your home's value.
+- Combined LTV ratio: The combined balance of your primary mortgage and your home equity loan cannot exceed a certain percentage of your home's value.
 Most lenders allow a max combined LTV ratio of 80% to 90%.
-You should have at least 15% to 20% equity in your home.

 Additionally, your lender may charge fees for your loan.
-These are the most common fees that you'll encounter.
-Some lenders may waive these fees, so keep this in mind when you're comparing loan options.
+Some lenders may waive these fees, so keep that in mind when you're comparing loan options.
+Some of the most common fees that lenders charge include the following:

 - Origination fee